 Love Christmas lights?
 This map features the best light displays around Greater Victoria

 Lights, inflatables, projectors galore!
-From Mill Bay to Oak Bay and beyond, 107.3 Virgin Radio has put together an interactive map of the best light displays across southern Vancouver Island.
+From Mill Bay to Oak Bay and beyond, 107.3 Virgin Radio has put together an interactive map of the best light displays across the southern island.

-Anywhere you see a Christmas tree on the map, that’s where a fun light display is located.

 This map will be updated until Dec.
 25 so get your address in ASAP and happy light viewing!